“Asheville’s Immediate Theatre Project has consistently done remarkable work and delivers again … guaranteed to entertain.”

 Live From WVL Radio Theatre: It’s A Wonderful Life

-ITP is proud to bring back our own adaptation of this classic American story for the seventh consecutive year.
+ITP is proud to bring back our own adaptation of this classic American story for the eighth consecutive year.
 It asks us to take stock of what we hold dear, and demands that that we examine our lives and our priorities.
 It reminds us that belief in family, in friendship, in people, is not misplaced — no matter how bad things get.
 It allows us to trust that somehow good will out, and that patience and fortitude are worthy and abiding virtues.
-Click here to see if we will be in a city near you!

 On Wednesday, March 2nd, for one night only, ITP partnered with Just Peace for Israel/Palestine to present My Name is Rachel Corrie, by Alan Rickman and Katharine Viner.
 This touring production is directed by Josh Perlstein and stars Ashley Malloy as Rachel.
 She has performed the play in over 40 cities nationwide, including at The National End the Occupation Conference in Washington, D.C., and in Rachel’s hometown of Olympia, WA, courtesy of The Rachel Corrie Foundation for Peace and Justice on the 11th anniversary of Rachel’s death.